Basic Product Architecture

 Extensible by Design

-Each of our clients have particular requirements on the frontend and backend.
-On the frontend, many want their sites to be unique and to have personalized features.
+Each of our clients has particular requirements on the front end and back end.
+On the front end, many want their sites to be unique and to have personalized features.
 While on the backend, they want detailed commission plans and custom processes that happen during orders, shipping, rank advancements, etc.

 We design for uniqueness, making all software extensible and customizable.

 Customizations with Configuration

 The next layer of handling extensibility is by extending functionality using developer knowledge.
 Developers can define the content and override behaviors.
 Examples include:

 Your developers have access to make these code changes.
 We also have several preferred partners that you can work with to take care of custom code needs.

 You can configure customer content to show at different times, ranks, statuses, types, languages, and by any KPIs or data points.
 This robust method of content configuration sets us apart from others.
 You can control content yourself without any help from us.
 Examples include: